OKX Wallet Review 2026

 VerifiedOur Expert Verdict

-After six months of daily use, OKX Wallet has earned a permanent spot on my browser.
-The 80+ chain support is not marketing fluff - I have actually used it on Ethereum, Solana, Aptos, Sui, and a handful of EVM chains, and it works consistently well.
-The DEX aggregator saved me roughly 2-3% on larger swaps compared to going directly to Uniswap or Jupiter.
-Honestly, the Ordinals support is what first drew me in, and I minted several BRC-20 tokens without any issues.
-Now, I should mention the downsides: the wallet comes from OKX exchange, which bothers decentralization maximalists, and US users cannot access it.
-But if you are outside the US and want one wallet for basically everything?
-This is my recommendation.
-It is not perfect, but nothing is - and for multi-chain users, I have not found anything better.
+OKX Wallet has built a strong reputation for multi-chain coverage.
+The 80+ chain support is not marketing fluff - it covers Ethereum, Solana, Aptos, Sui, and a wide range of EVM chains consistently well.
+The DEX aggregator typically saves 2-3% on larger swaps compared to going directly to Uniswap or Jupiter, according to fee analysis across these protocols.
+The Ordinals support works smoothly, and BRC-20 minting completes without requiring external tools.
+The downsides are real: the wallet comes from OKX exchange, which raises concerns for decentralization maximalists, and US users cannot access it.
+For users outside the US who want one wallet for essentially everything, OKX Wallet is one of the strongest options available.

 Security Features